till-f/FreedomTaskbar/README.md

 ------------------

  - Showing an _additional_ taskbar on the right or left side of the primary screen
- - Free ordering of tasbar buttons
+ - Free ordering of taskbar buttons
  - Highlighting of the active window
- - Special handling of maximized windows on the primary screen (shrinks them so that they are not hidden behind the taskbar application)
+ - Special handling of maximized windows on the primary screen (adjusts size automatically so that they are not covered behind the Freedom Taskbar)
- - Starting a second instance of an application by Shift+Click a taskbar button
+ - Starting a second instance of an application with Shift+Click on a taskbar button
  - Closing a window or killing the application with a right click

-Known Limitations:
+Known Limitations (fix planned):
 ------------------

  - If the taskbar is running with user priviledges (not as administrator), no icon is shown for applications that are running with elevated priviledges
  - Icon of some applications is not shown properly (this is related to previous limitation and could be fixed quite easily)
  - Windows Store Apps (also Calculater App, Settings App) are not shown

-Wanted Features:
+Planned Features:
 ----------------

- - Pinning appliations
+ - Pinning (keep icon when app is closed)
- - Remember ordering and grouping of applications
+ - Remember ordering
+ - Grouping (show new button next to other buttons of same app, if existing)
+ - Bring window to primary screen
- - Cosmetic improvements, animations
+ - Cosmetic improvements like animations